 The District will use reasonable methods to provide access to student educational records only to those authorized under the law and to authenticate the identity of the requestor.
 The District will document requests for and release of records.

-The Board also recognizes its responsibility to ensure the orderly retention and disposition of the District’s student records in accordance with Schedule ED-1 as adopted by the Board in policy 1120.
+The Board also recognizes its responsibility to ensure the orderly retention and disposition of the District’s student records in accordance with the records retention schedule as adopted by the Board in policy 1120.

 Annual Notification